 The Dimplex Opti-Myst electric fireplace attempts to have realistic flames with the use of water mist.
 Still, the effects aren’t as detailed and require refilling the water reservoir in-between uses.
 The Opti-Myst Pro is a reliable wall mount electric fireplace but doesn’t offer as much of an eye-catching look since it only has a single flame effect.

 The MagikFlame flame technology is a lot more advanced than certain Dimplex models because it features a video effect that displays footage of a real fire burning.
 The fireplace also has more linear space available.
 The flames completely fill the viewing window, and the flames stay low on the log set in the firebox.
 The MagikFlame fire is a lot more detailed than the Dimplex electric fireplace and features 3D flames in the electric firebox, which is an important part of the MagikFlame story.
 The company’s founder created the technology after working in the film industry and seeing a need for more realistic electric fireplaces.
 The flames are extremely realistic with embers and smoke.
-The holographic glass is a lot less transparent compared to transparent glass.
+Holographic glass is a lot less transparent compared to transparent glass.

-The flames are present all around the logs instead of just the middle of the logs, like a Dimplex dfi2310 fireplace for a more realistic look.
+The flames are present all around the logs instead of just in the middle of the logs, like a Dimplex dfi2310 fireplace for a more realistic look.
 Although a Dimplex electric fireplace will come with a remote control, MagikFlame models allow you to download an app on your tablet or smartphone.
 This allows you to control the fireplace from anywhere in the home for added convenience.
 It even features realistic sound effects that play as the flames dance on the screen for the complete experience.

 Visit each brand’s website to look at the payment plans and financing options that are available, which suit all types of budgets.
 You can also look into a warranty that is provided, whether you choose to select the Dimplex multi-fire xhd, MagikFlame insert, Dimplex Deluxe, or the Dimplex 23 dfi2309.
 Each company’s website features resources like a MagikFlame electric fireplace buying guide to compare each model and determine the best product for your needs.